microsoft/weblogic-on-azure/javaee/README.md

 ## Setup

 * Install the latest version of Oracle JDK 8 (we used [8u271](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html)).
-* Install the Eclipse IDE for Enterprise Java Developers from [here](https://www.eclipse.org/downloads/packages/).
+* Install [the 2020-06 release of Eclipse for Enterprise Java Developers](https://www.eclipse.org/downloads/packages/release/2020-06/r/eclipse-ide-enterprise-java-developers) (this is the latest Eclipse IDE version that supports Java SE 8).
 * Install WebLogic 12.2.1.3 (note - not the latest version) using the Quick Installer by downloading it from [here](https://www.oracle.com/middleware/technologies/weblogic-server-downloads.html).
    * **preview** use `60a78f02.microsoft.com@amer.teams.ms` and `hEc!ucesW3Th` for the credentials
 * Download this repository somewhere in your file system (easiest way might be to download as a zip and extract).